willCode2Surf/my-first-hoodie/README.md

 You need a Nodejitsu account and the `jitsu` tool installed.

-Create a new hoodie app:
+Create a new armt app:

-    $ hoodie new myapp
+    $ armt new myapp

 Start app locally:

     $ cd myapp
-    $ hoodie start
+    $ armt start

 Create a database: